Refrigerator: Features

 Later advances included automatic ice units and self compartmentalized freezing units.

-Types of domestic refrigerators
+Domestic types

 Domestic refrigerators and freezers for food storage are made in a range of sizes.
 Among the smallest is a 4 L Peltier refrigerator advertised as being able to hold 6 cans of beer.
 A large domestic refrigerator stands as tall as a person and may be about 1 m wide with a capacity of 600 L. Some models for small households fit under kitchen work surfaces, usually about 86 cm high.
 Refrigerators may be combined with freezers, either stacked with refrigerator or freezer above, below, or side by side.
 A refrigerator without a frozen food storage compartment may have a small section just to make ice cubes.
 Freezers may have drawers to store food in, or they may have no divisions (chest freezers).

 Refrigerators and freezers may be free-standing, or built into a kitchen's cabinet.

 Three distinct classes of refrigerator are common: